nextflow-io/nextflow/docs/operator.md

 *Returns: value channel*

-The `collect` operator collects all the items emitted by a channel to a `List` and return the resulting object as a sole emission.
+The `collect` operator collects all the items emitted by a channel to a `List` and return the resulting object as a sole emission, maintaining the order of the items.
 For example:

 ```groovy
 Channel